DEBBIE PRESSMAN //Publicist

 VALENTINA OSORIO // Publicist

-Silas Howard is an award winning director and writer, with a longtime focus in telling honest, boundary-shattering narratives filled with groundbreaking characters, as evident in his recent work directing episodes of Amazon’s Emmy award-winning Transparent, Freefrom’s The Fosters, This is Us, and MTV’s Faking It.
+Silas Howard is an award winning director and writer, with a longtime focus in telling honest, boundary-shattering narratives filled with groundbreaking characters, as evident in his recent work directing episodes of Amazon’s Emmy award-winning Transparent, Freefrom’s The Fosters, MTV’s Faking It and NBC’s This Is Us.

 After this success, Howard diversified into directing documentaries, music videos, web series, and most recently, television – never straying from his strength in showcasing revolutionary stories and voices.
 His documentary, What I Love About Dying, premiered at Sundance and played festivals world-wide.
 His second feature, Sunset Stories, premiered at SXSW and was awarded best ensemble cast by the LA Asian Pacific Film Festival, and best director at CAAM Festival.